ngarcia610/ngblog/_posts/2020-08-13-managing-yourself.markdown

 ---
 ## Summary of the articles from "On Managing Yourself" by Harvard Business Review Press

-# How will you measure your life? by Christensen
+# How Will You Measure Your Life? by Christensen
 Find the answers to these questions:
 1. How can I be happy in my career?
   Find a career that allows you the opportunity to learn, grow in responsibilities, contribute, and be recognized.